SimranGahra/ENSE-271/readme.md

-# People-Center UI Projects Portfolio
+# People-Center UI Portfolio

 Hello!
 I'm Simran Gahra, a Software Systems Engineering student at University Of Regina.\
-Welcome to my People-Center UI Projects Portfolio!
+Welcome to my People-Center UI Portfolio!
 This repository serves as a portfolio of my work and projects reflecting my understanding in People-Center Design.
 Each project highlighted here represents a piece of my learning, challenges, and accomplishments.

 ## Projects Overview